Voluntary administration: A guide for creditors

-A person can be appointed as a member of the committee of inspection:
+A person can be appointed as a member of the committee of inspection by:

-A member of the committee of inspection must not directly or indirectly derive any profit or advantage from the external administration of the company unless creditors resolve to allow it or a court grants leave to derive the profit or advantage.
+A member of the committee of inspection must not directly or indirectly derive any profit or advantage from the administration of the company unless creditors resolve to allow it or a court grants leave to derive the profit or advantage.
 Deriving a profit or advantage can arise during ongoing trading with the company after the liquidator is appointed.

 A committee of inspection has various powers and functions, including to:

-- approve the remuneration of the voluntary administrator or deed administrator
+- approve the voluntary administrator’s or deed administrator’s remuneration

-- direct the voluntary administrator or deed administrator to convene a meeting of creditors
+- direct the voluntary administrator or deed administrator to convene a creditors’ meeting

 - request the voluntary administrator or deed administrator to give information, provide a report or produce a document

-- obtain specialist advice or assistance (with the prior approval of the voluntary administrator, deed administrator or the court) that the committee considers desirable relating to the conduct of the voluntary administration or the deed administration.
+- obtain specialist advice or assistance (with the prior approval of the voluntary administrator, deed administrator or the court) that the committee considers desirable about the conduct of the voluntary administration or the deed administration.